 The answer is, of course, that it’s affirming to see people like you in books and on screen.
 Most of the exposure kids get to queerness comes at them as playground slurs.
 When you’re desperate for something positive, sometimes you have to remake the world in your own image.

 Okay, I get that.
 We all want to see a little bit of ourselves in the media.
 Recently, Deadpool 2 actor, teenager Julian Dennison (Firefist) said being in that film gave him a chance to see a “larger-sized” (my words, not his) teen in a superhero movie, when typically superheroes are depicted as more idealized body types.
 African-American actor Anthony Mackie (Sam Wilson/Falcon) said in an interview that he accepted the role in Captain America: Winter Soldier in part because he wanted his children to see people who looked like them as superheroes.

 But if that’s true, there’s a problem here.
 Dennison played an overweight teenage superpowered mutant and in real life, he’s an overweight teen.
 Mackie played an African-American superhero and in real life he’s African-American.
 Both roles were deliberate and overt.
 But Bert and Ernie, on a television show whose target audience is pre-schoolers, were, to the best of my knowledge, never overtly (or even covertly) identified as gay.

 Actually, given that they’re muppets, I’m not even sure how you’d depict them as a gay couple.
 Oh, I know.
 You could do it in a manner similar to the “relationship” between Kermit the Frog and Miss Piggy.
-In numerous Muppet movies, Miss Peggy made it quite obvious that she is romantically pursuing Kermit, though Kermit doesn’t seem to return her feelings much of the time.
+In numerous Muppet movies, Miss Piggy made it quite obvious that she is romantically pursuing Kermit, though Kermit doesn’t seem to return her feelings much of the time.